Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ### Windows

-If you use WinGet, just type: `winget install heroic`. otherwise download Heroic.Setup.x.x.x.exe or the Portable Heroic-x.x.x.exe file and run it.
+If you use WinGet, just type: `winget install HeroicGamesLauncher.HeroicGamesLauncher`. otherwise download Heroic.Setup.x.x.x.exe or the Portable Heroic-x.x.x.exe file and run it.
 It will install it to the start menu and desktop, use those to run it.

 ### macOS